oqolarte/oblong/content/log/simplex.md

 (or any other ISPs for that matter) should improve their services.
 Start by giving better benefits and wages to their employees.
-Provide them with the needed tools of the trade on company's expense.
+Provide them with the needed tools of the trade on company's expense, etc.

 While angry customers shouldn't berate field technicians and other customer-facing agents for poor service, ISP management should understand that throwing bureaucracy at customers only insults them.